Fiction in the public interest

 Submissions are typically submitted in the first quarter of the year.
 You may submit an investigation for consideration at the link above.
 Please read the instructions carefully.
 The reporting must be original and you must own the rights to the investigation (or have written permission from the owner).
 We are looking for urgent, timely, and extraordinary stories.
 We select investigations in July for the Floodlight Summit, which typically occurs in December.
 You will be notified one way or the other about your submission.
 Thank you for your interest!
 For questions about the application process, please contact Gordana Miladinovic <gordana@floodlightproject.org>

 How do I participate in Floodlight?
-(For Film and Television Creatives)
+(For Film and television Creatives)

 Invitations are extended to people in the film and television industry based on the projects we select each year and the alignment with the Floodlight mission and values.
 We appreciate your interest!